Ciorba de fasole boabe – a comforting white bean soup made with bone broth, bacon, tarragon and lots of vegetables.

-This comforting White Bean and Vegetable Soup is a perfect fit for any kind of cooked beans you happen to find in your pantry or freezer.
+This comforting White Bean and Vegetable Soup with Bone Broth is a perfect fit for any kind of cooked beans you happen to find in your pantry or freezer.
 I make it with white beans most of the time, the white beans of any size are the most commonly used in Romanian cooking, I grew up eating them, so I like them best.
 But feel free to vary the sort of beans according to your liking.
 I cannot guarantee that using black beans will be the same, as black beans do have a really particular taste, but pinto or kidney beans would be nice as well.

-This White Bean and Vegetable Soup is the kind of soup my grandmother used to cook mostly in winter.
+This White Bean and Vegetable Soup with Bone Broth is the kind of soup my grandmother used to cook mostly in winter.
 Not only it heats you up from the inside and has a lot of energy, but it is commonly eaten with pickled hot peppers, which can really make you sweat thoroughly, if you take too big a bite out of them.
 And what can it be better than a steamy soup full of beans, bacon and potatoes on a snowy day with temperatures below minus 10 degrees Celsius?

 She used to make this soup using knuckles of pork, which were absolutely delicious.
 However, I find that cooking knuckles of pork these days just doesn’t fit my (diet) plan, so I gave up the knuckles (or to be precise: I’ve never ever cooked a knuckle of pork myself) and use lean bacon instead and a nice, healthy beef bone broth.
 The choice of veggies is not an exact science either, my grandma used to take whatever she found at the market.
 However, root vegetables like carrots and celery root should be present in the soup for a genuine taste and I just could not give up the red bell peppers.
 I love them now just as much as I hated them as a child… Otherwise you could use some zucchini in autumn or some parsnip or parsley roots in winter.
 Potatoes are not entirely necessary, my grandmother never made this White Bean and Vegetable Soup with potatoes, but my children like them and they help me reduce the bread I would usually eat with this soup.